Azure Release Notes (June 2012)

 For more information related to this release, see the following resources:

-Latest updates in Azure- What's New in Azure
+Latest updates in Azure- Service Updates

-New features in the Azure Tools for Microsoft Visual Studio - What's New in the Windows Azure Tools
+New features in the Azure Tools for Microsoft Visual Studio - What's New in the Azure Tools

 You cannot use the new portal to manipulate management certificates.
 The topic Creating and Uploading a Virtual Hard Disk that Contains the Windows Server Operating System shows an example of how to start a task in the new portal and then use older portal to manipulate management certificates and complete the task.